 - Traveling on unsafe or poorly maintained passenger vessels

-- Colliding with another boat
+- Colliding with another boat or object

-- Being hit while in the water by a boat, Jet Ski or water skier
+- Being hit while in the water by a boat, Jet Ski, or water skier

 - Onboard gas explosions

 - Failure to follow safe navigation or boating regulations

 Through no fault of their own, victims of boating accidents often see a delay in receiving medical services, simply because the medical professionals must find the boat first, which can lead to even small injuries becoming life threatening because it takes time to reach victims out in the water.